raspberrypilearning/timelapse-setup/software.md

 # Software installation

 This project requires ImageMagick, a command-line program for image manipulation.
-To install ImageMagick, run the following commands in a Terminal
+To install ImageMagick, run the following commands in a terminal window:

 ```bash
 sudo apt-get update